seqan/seqan3/doc/tutorial/search/index.md

 - seqan3::search_cfg::output_reference_begin_position
 - seqan3::search_cfg::output_index_cursor

-Similar to the max error configurations you can arbitrarily combine the configurations to customise the final output.
+Similarly to the max error configurations, you can arbitrarily combine the configurations to customise the final output.
-For example, if you are only interested in the position of the hit within the reference sequence you can use the seqan3::search_cfg::output_reference_begin_position configuration.
-If instead, you need access to the index where the hit was found you can use the seqan3::search_cfg::output_index_cursor configuration.
+For example, if you are only interested in the position of the hit within the reference sequence, you can use the seqan3::search_cfg::output_reference_begin_position configuration.
+If instead, you need access to the index where the hit was found, you can use the seqan3::search_cfg::output_index_cursor configuration.

-\note If you do not provide any output configuration, then automatically the query id and reference_id, and the
+\note If you do not provide any output configuration, then the query id and reference_id as well as the
-      reference begin position will be reported.
-If you select only one in your search configuration then only this one will be available in the final search result.
+      reference begin position will be automatically reported.
+If you select only one in your search configuration, then only this one will be available in the final search result.

 ## One last exercise

-In the final example we will extend our previous search examples to also compute the alignment of the found hits their respective reference infixes.
-To do so we recommend to work through the \ref tutorial_pairwise_alignment tutorial first.
+In the final example we will extend our previous search examples to also compute the alignment of the found hits and their respective reference infixes.
+To do so, we recommend to work through the \ref tutorial_pairwise_alignment tutorial first.

 \assignment{Assignment 5}